-For Confidence Pool Picks, I use the implied win probability that Moneylines give us to create the “base picks” each week.
+For Confidence Pool Picks, I use the implied win probability that Moneylines gives us to create the “base picks” each week.
 The idea is to assign higher win probabilities higher confidence values.
 But is Moneyline even accurate?

 I wanted to put this to the test.
-I analyzed data from the 2013 season, and compared what Moneyline values predicted to what actually happened.
+I analyzed data from the 2013 season and compared what Moneyline values predicted to what actually happened.
 To review, the Moneyline values are in the form of +150 or -300.
 Positive values mean you bet the value, in this case $150, to win $100.
 Negative values mean you bet $100 to win the value, in this case $300.
-You can then calculate an implied win probability based off these values, in other words “there’s a X% chance the favored team will win the game.”
+You can then calculate an implied win probability based off these values, in other words “there’s an X% chance the favored team will win the game.”

 I took all the Moneyline win probabilities, rounded it to the nearest 5%, and then compared it with what percentage of picked teams that actually won.
 Here is what it looked like: